This tutorial covers the main processing stages related to multispectral data processing:

 The result of the align photos operation will be shown in the Model view as the estimated camera locations and tie point cloud (representing the matching points between the images):

 Blue rectangles represent the estimated camera locations and orientation.
-The bounding box defines the area of reconstruction for the further processing stages, such as Build Dense Cloud, Build Mesh, Build Tiled Model, Build DEM, Build Orthomosaic and could be adjusted manually, if necessary, via Rotate Region, Resize Region and Move Region tools.
+The bounding box defines the area of reconstruction for the further processing stages, such as Build Point Cloud, Build Mesh, Build Tiled Model, Build DEM, Build Orthomosaic, and could be adjusted manually, if necessary, via Rotate Region, Resize Region, and Move Region tools.

-Generation of the Dense Point Cloud allows to reconstruct more accurate surface, thus improving the quality of the final orthomosaic.
+Generation of the Point Cloud allows reconstructing more accurate surface, thus improving the quality of the final orthomosaic.

-Open Build Dense Cloud dialog from the Workflow menu and use the following parameters:
+Open Build Point Cloud dialog from the Workflow menu and use the following parameters:

-If the source bands have RGB labels, Metashape will try to display the dense cloud points colors accordingly.
-Otherwise the Primary Channel will be displayed in grayscale mode.
+If the source bands have RGB labels, Metashape will try to display the point cloud points colors accordingly.
+Otherwise, the Primary Channel will be displayed in grayscale mode.

 To switch the primary channel use Set Primary Channel option from the Tools menu: